-The Life underwriting risk represents the second-largest risk to which the Company is exposed and accounted for 33% of the Company's total risks exposure at year-end 2021 while its decrease since 2020 is due to the run-off operational mode and the better economic conditions.
+The Life underwriting risk represents the largest risk to which the Company is exposed and accounted for 52% of the Company's total risks exposure at year-end 2022.
+Its increase since 2021 is mainly due to the higher expense risk as the result of a revised methodology of incorporating the total expense base in the solvency calculations further to the confirmation of the company's run-off status in 2022, partially compensated by the higher interest rates and the run-off operational mode.